coder/docs/admin/satellites/geo-dns.md

 teams when it comes time to determine which access URL they should use to access Coder.

-To fix this, Coder supports a GeoDNS configuration where the primary deployment and all satellite deployments share a hostname.
-All users who access Coder use the same URL while still accessing a deployment that offers low latency when connecting to their workspaces.
+To fix this issue, Coder supports a GeoDNS configuration where the primary deployment and all satellite deployments share a hostname.
+All users who access Coder use the same URL while still accessing a deployment is near to them geographically, offering low latency when connecting to their workspaces.

 > We recommend maintaining separate access URLs for each primary and satellite
 > deployment alongside the new uniform GeoDNS access URL.
 This allows you to